shinhugh/spa/README.md

 the server will serve `static/index.html` with the status code 404.
 The scripts pulled in by the HTML document will automatically display the 404 page.
     - `public/app.js` holds the client-side API.
 This provides functionality on the framework level, such as navigation.
+These functions should be used in further development (in `public/index.js`).
 This file should not be modified.
     - `public/config.js` holds the configuration for the client-side application.
 Its contents are explained in a separate section.
 This file should be modified.
+    - `public/favicon.ico` is the icon that browsers typically place next to the website title.
     - `public/index.css` holds the styles for the client-side application.
 This file should be heavily modified.
     - `public/index.js` holds the client-side code that implements logic specific to the application.
 This file should be heavily modified.
-    - `public/initialize.js` holds the client-side code that initializes the framework.
+    - `public/internal.js` holds the internal client-side API and the initialization code.
+This provides functionality on the framework level, but these functions should not be directly used.
 This file should not be modified.
 - `server/` holds the code and configuration for the server-side application.
     - `server/app.js` holds the code that implements the server.
 This is the file that should be fed into Node.js.
 This file should not be modified.